syself/cluster-api-provider-hetzner/docs/caph/02-topics/05-baremetal/01-introduction.md

 ---
 title: Hetzner baremetal
-metatitle: "Using Bare Metal Servers with Hetzner: Cluster API Configuration"
+metatitle: "Introduction to Using Hetzner Bare Metal Servers as Nodes with CAPH"
-sidebar: Hetzner baremetal
+sidebar: Hetzner bare metal
-description: Explore creating a Hetzner bare metal cluster with custom remediation options for control planes and worker nodes.
+description: Explanation of the Hetzner offerings, and the available cluster flavors with bare metal servers.
 ---

 Hetzner have two offerings primarily: